-Please contact your legislators today to raise awareness of these issues—and urge them to prevent backyard slaughter from spreading to your area.
+Please contact your legislators today—urge them to prevent backyard slaughter from spreading to your area.

 The dark world of "backyard butchers," who slaughter and butcher animals on makeshift farms, is spreading across the U.S. every day.
 Whether a cheap way to skirt the law, or a misguided attempt to join the go-local movement, backyard slaughter involves shocking brutality.

 When backyard slaughter is tolerated, animals suffer immense cruelty, starvation, botched "live" slaughters, and are kept in disgusting and diseased yards.
 Humane slaughter laws, which require animals to be rendered senseless before slaughter, are not followed; instead animals are sloppily shot with handguns, and experience excruciating agony from mishandled, amateur, often live butchering.